Fresno Personal Injury Attorneys

 Accidents happen every day.
 In fact, the Centers for Disease Control and Prevention (CDC) reports that accidents or unintentional injuries account for 39.5 million doctor’s office visits and 29.4 million trips to the emergency room each year.
 Many of these accidents are just that: accidents where nobody was at fault.
 However, in some situations, another person or entity’s negligence caused an injury or death.

-At Nunes Law, we represent clients throughout Northern California who have been hurt in all types of accidents.
-From our law office in Fresno, we help injury victims in Kings County, Kern County, Madera County, Fresno County, Tulare County and Merced County.
+At Law Offices of Frank M. Nunes, Inc, we represent clients throughout Northern California who have been hurt in all types of accidents.
+From our law office in Fresno, we help injury victims in Kings County, Kern County, Madera County, Fresno County, Tulare County, and Merced County.
 We offer free consultations to all prospective clients, and never charge a fee unless we recover money for our clients.

 Personal injury is a broad field of law that covers a range of practice areas.
 With more than 25 years of experience, we have the knowledge and skills to assist Californians who have suffered injuries.
 We handle personal injury claims involving:

 - Truck collisions